Pander Brothers: Comics

 The Pander Brothers first came to prominence with their artwork on Matt Wagner's Grendel (comics) [Volume Two] issues 1-12 (collected as Grendel:Devil's Legacy), from Comico.
 They later illustrated the 1990 series Exquisite Corpse, from Dark Horse Comics written by Jerry Prosser about the tragic and violent life of a serial killer, the three issue series can be read in any order.
 Depending on the order the reader chooses, they are left with varying impressions of the main character.
+Also in 1990, Jacob and Arnold illustrated Badger #59, which was written by Mike Baron and published by First.

 In 1994, they released Triple-X International, a comic series from Dark Horse.
 It tells the story of a young American dissident hiding out in futuristic Amsterdam to avoid persecution after New York City falls under martial law, only to find that his refuge is about to explode into revolution.
 Triple-X was re-released in 1997 as a collected graphic novel.

 In 1997, Arnold Pander illustrated Jack Zero, a short story series from Dark Horse.
 The five-part series appeared in Dark Horse Presents 121-125 and was co-authored by New York Performance artist Joel Blumsack (aka Zeroboy).

 The following year, in 1998, the brothers released the Secret Broadcast comic, which included CD soundtrack companion, with Oni Press.
 Originally printed in Oni Double Feature #1&2, Secret Broadcast combined story and music to tell the story of a pirate radio broadcaster on the run from the FCC.
 The track numbers in the panels of the comics corresponded to tracks on the companion soundtrack.
 The book went through three printings, and music videos from the CD appeared on MTV AMP.
 It was originally released in print with Jay and Silent Bob by Matt Wagner.

 In 1999, the Panders wrote and illustrated a short story for DC Comics' "Elseworlds" title, Batman Chronicles, entitled "Apocalypse Girl."
 Batman must track down a girl from an anti-matter dimension who destroys anything that comes into contact with her.